-- Heritage Community Charter School will follow the same personnel practices as are required by the Idaho Code.
-This would include supervision, evaluation, and dismissal as detailed by the Idaho Code. - All teachers and administrators will be on a written contract approved by the Superintendent of Public Instruction. - Those required by Idaho Code 33-130 and others the Board or Administrator require will undergo State of Idaho criminal background checks including the FBI finger-printing checks. - Teachers will be evaluated according to the procedures outlined in Idaho Code 33-513.
-The Parent Committee may make recommendations regarding teacher and/or administrator evaluations.

-- The school will employ as many teachers as course loads demand and as qualified applicants are available.
-All staffing decisions will be made with the needs of the students being the highest priority. - Student/Teacher ratios will be recommended by the Administrator or Parent Committee and subject to Board approval.
+- □Heritage Community Charter School will follow the same personnel practices as are required by the Idaho Code.
+This would include supervision, evaluation, and dismissal as detailed by the Idaho Code. - All teachers and administrators will be on a written contract approved by the Superintendent of Public Instruction. - Those required by Idaho Code 33-130 and others the Board or Administrator require will undergo State of Idaho criminal background checks including the FBI finger-printing checks. - Teachers will be evaluated according to the procedures outlined in Idaho Code 33-513. - The school will employ as many teachers as course loads demand and as qualified applicants are available.
+All staffing decisions will be made with the needs of the students being the highest priority. - Student/Teacher ratios will be recommended by the Administrator and subject to Board approval.
 Student/Teachers ratios established may require the Board to hire additional staff to ensure adequate services or dismiss staff members to ensure fiscal responsibility.